Swan Signal Monthly: July 2020 Newsletter

 Masters and Slaves of Money by Robert Breedlove

 Breedlove explores money as a tool for trading human time and the implications throughout history.
 He argues that central banking is a weapon to steal time and inflict wealth inequality.
 Bitcoin, as incorruptible money, is the defense.

 Yassine gives thoughtful rebuttals to common Bitcoin myths such as Bitcoin is too volatile, Bitcoin is a bubble, Bitcoin is for criminals, Bitcoin wastes energy, and more.

 Bitcoin’s Town Square by Zane Pocock

 For most Bitcoiners, the mempool is simply a list of pending transactions.
-Zane argues they’re the centerpiece to the Bitcoin economy and totally underrated
+Zane argues they’re the centerpiece of the Bitcoin economy and totally underrated.

 Swan is dedicated to producing great content to educate and raise awareness about Bitcoin.
 Our blog, Swan Signal, features thoughts and opinions on Bitcoin from the Swan team and friends.